Debt Division in Oregon Divorce Mediation

 People sometimes think of debt as simply negative property.
 That is too simple.
 Property can often be valued and then distributed.
 Debt creates ongoing payment obligations, credit exposure, collection risk, and practical pressure month after month.
 Even when two obligations have the same balance, they may create very different risks depending on interest rate, collateral, payoff structure, refinance feasibility, and whether the account remains in one name or both.

 Debt also raises timing problems that property discussions do not always raise in the same way.
 A house can be sold later.
 A retirement account can be divided later through proper implementation.
 But a delinquent payment, a missed minimum payment, or an unresolved tax problem can start causing damage immediately.
-That is why debt division should not be treated as an afterthought to the property discussion.
-It is its own category of analysis.

 Secured Debt

 Secured debt often carries the greatest practical consequences because it is tied to an asset that may need to be kept, refinanced, surrendered, or sold.
 Mortgages, vehicle loans, and other secured obligations affect more than the monthly payment.
 They can affect housing, transportation, credit risk, and whether the broader settlement is even feasible.
-Your current page correctly identifies this category as one of the most consequential parts of debt analysis.

 Unsecured Debt